Download Catalog (PDF)

 16mm

-Harry Raymon wrote the original screenplay for this feature based on his own experiences as a young German-Jewish boy growing up amidst the rise of the Third Reich.
+Harry Raymon wrote the screenplay for this feature based on his own experiences as a young German-Jewish boy growing up amidst the rise of the Third Reich.
+An 8-year old boy and his family prepare to move from their small town to Cologne, on their way to America.
 More

 René and I